• Skip to primary navigation

 1. Learn to say no

-That may sometimes mean saying yes even if it’s a dry topic that you dislike and will have to suffer through.
+That may sometimes mean saying yes even if it’s a dry topic you dislike and will have to suffer through.

-That may sometimes mean saying no to a low-paying “opportunity” for visibility.
+It may sometimes mean saying no to a low-paying “opportunity” for visibility.

 Don’t cram your schedule so much with $20-an-hour work that you never have the time for the $100-an-hour work to even show up.